Raritan Bay Medical Center

-Raritan Bay Medical Center (RBMC) consists of two general acute care hospitals, located within the heart of the Raritan Valley region, servicing the Raritan Bayshore communities in Middlesex and Monmouth counties.
+Raritan Bay Medical Center (RBMC) consists of two general acute care hospitals, located within the heart of the Raritan Valley Region, servicing the Raritan Bayshore communities in Middlesex and Monmouth counties.
 The hospitals are located in Old Bridge (113 bed) and Perth Amboy (365 bed); both are non-profit, academic medical centers servicing the Central Jersey area.
-RBMC is a part of the Hackensack Meridian Healthcare network.
+RBMC was purchased by Meridian Health System in 2014, and is now a part of the Hackensack Meridian Healthcare network.

 History

-The Raritan Bay Medical Center history dates to March 9, 1887 when the Perth Amboy Hospital Association filed papers with the state to build a hospital.
+The Raritan Bay Medical Center history dates to March 9, 1887, when the Perth Amboy Hospital Association filed papers with the state to build a hospital.
 Capital shortage delayed the eventual building of the hospital.
 In 1889 the Women's Hospital Guild was unable to raise the $6000 needed to buy a property on Gordon Street as a site for the hospital.
 It was not until 1900 that land was obtained for the hospital, when Cortland Parker offered 6 lots on New Brunswick Turnpike.
 The hospital was dedicated on Memorial Day, 1901.
 The $15,000 Perth Amboy City Hospital was opened in 1902 with 12 beds and six doctors.
 In 1903, the School of Nursing opened.
 The name was changed to Perth Amboy General Hospital in 1929, and more recently to Raritan Bay Medical Center.
 Growth had been sustained until the 2010s, when it had to cut back.